A beautiful Blood Orange and Ginger Honey Margarita recipe that uses juice from blood orange, tequila, lime, and an easy ginger-honey simple syrup.

 -This recipe is adapted from Shaun O’Neale’s Blood Orange, Honey & Ginger Margarita recipe

-Keywords: blood orange margarita, margarita recipe, christmas margarita, honey ginger simple syrup, cocktail recipe
+Keywords: margarita recipe, christmas margarita, honey, ginger, simple syrup, cocktail recipe, tequila, lime